-Who are the top 5 Democratic candidates with the best chance to defeat Donald Trump in 2020?
+Who are the top 5 Democratic candidates with the best chance to beat Donald Trump in 2020?

 The 2020 race will likely prove to be a very difficult challenge for President Donald Trump, despite a strong economy, decent approval ratings and the advantages of incumbency.
 Winning a presidential race against an incumbent is a tall order and historically very difficult.
 However, in the case of Donald Trump, Democrats enjoy a number of factors that favor a successful outcome for them in 2020.